 I have felt the racism.
 I’ve been a part of car stops.
 Even as a police officer I’ve been stopped for no reason at all.

-I pullover.
+I pull over.
 And I never identify myself as a police officer, the reason being I like to see how I’m going to be treated.
-So, when the officer drive up and asked for my driver’s license I said, “No problem, Officer.
+So, when the officer drove up and asked for my driver’s license, I said, “No problem, Officer.
 Is there a problem?
 Did I do something wrong?”
 “Don’t get smart with me!”
 “I’m not getting smart.
 I just asked a question.
 You pulled me over.
 I think I have a right to ask what’s going on.”
 “Well, let me just see your license.”
 So, it was this sort of arrogance.
 I know what that feels like because it’s happened to me.
 I think that people deserve courtesy.
 If you want police officers to be respected, than there’s nothing wrong with you telling me why you stopped me.
 Matter of fact, I think it’s required that you tell me if I ask.
 So, I just allowed him to take my license.
 When he came back, I know he ran it to see if I was wanted and check if I had any outstanding warrants.

 I take those opportunities to teach officers that we’re no better than anyone else.
 The only thing that makes us different is that when we put that uniform on and we put that badge on, we’ve taken an oath to protect the constitution and the laws and the state of Missouri.

-The officer apologized and was just really embarrassed.
+The officer apologized and was really embarrassed.
 He said, “Why did you do that?”
 “What do you mean?
 What did I do?
-I didn’t do anything.
 I was just a citizen.
 I’m in plain clothes right now.
 You stopped me, I asked you why, and you basically blew me off.
 That was your decision.
 I didn’t have anything to do with that.
 Had I been a police officer, would you have done that differently?”
 “Well, I probably wouldn’t even run your license.”
 I said, “Why not?
 There are just as many crooked police officers out there as there are citizens.
 I could be one of them.
-If nobody ever ran my license, I could ride around for years without warrants, as a policeman.
+If nobody ever ran my license, I could ride around for years without warrants as a policeman.
 So, you mean to tell me policemen have a different standard than the citizens have here?
 You wouldn’t even run my license if I was breaking the law?”

 I take those opportunities to teach officers that we’re no better than anyone else.
 The only thing that makes us different is that when we put that uniform on and we put that badge on, we’ve taken an oath to protect the constitution and the laws and the state of Missouri.
-After that eight hour shift, I take that uniform off, I come home, I’m Melissa’s dad, I’m Marie’s husband, and my mom and dad are still mom and dad.
+After that eight hour shift, I take that uniform off, I come home, and I’m Melissa’s dad, I’m Marie’s husband, and my mom and dad are still mom and dad.

 After work they’re always like, “C’mon, let’s hang out!”
 And I tell them, “I don’t hang out with policemen.”
 Oh, yeah, if you have a wedding or something going on that’s really special, your kid’s graduating from school, I’ll be there.
 “To go to a bar and just drink with you?
 No, I have no intentions of doing that.”
 “Well, why don’t you want to hang with us?”
 “Because I don’t want to become you.”
-Because hanging with you creates an “us against them” mentality.
+Because hanging creates an “us against them” mentality.
 That we always have to eat together, drink together, and go out together, and we only hang with cops, we only talk with cops, we only marry cops.

 Ya know, we have this — I don’t know what you call it — but in our own minds we feel like we’re better than other people.
 And I don’t ever want that to happen to me.
 So, I drink and hang out with everyday common folks.
 I go out with people that don’t have high school educations.
 I go back to the hood where I grew up at and I talk with the crack heads.
-Hey, it keeps me balanced.
+It keeps me balanced.
 One thing that policemen have to be careful of is that they forget what it’s like to be on the other side.
 You have to stay in touch with your roots.
-You have to forget where you came from.
+You have to not forget where you came from.
 So often, when we think we got to a point where we’ve arrived, we don’t reach down and try and grab other people up with us.
 Instead we talk about them and look down at them and call people criminals and thugs.
 It’s easy to do that.

 So often, when we think we got to a point where we’ve arrived, we don’t reach down and try and grab other people up with us.
 Instead we talk about them and look down at them and call people criminals and thugs.

 But if you want to try to get a relationship with that thug, if you want to try to change that crack head, if you want to try and impact the drug dealer, you’re going to have to get out of his arena.
 You’re going to have to get out of your perfect bubble and maybe learn why he got to where he is at.
 There could have easily been a reason why.
 That could have easily been any of us.
-We could have unfortunately made the wrong choice, hung out with the wrong guy, been in the wrong car at the wrong time and the wrong place.
+We could have, unfortunately, made the wrong choice, hung out with the wrong guy, been in the wrong car at the wrong time and the wrong place.

 We have a lot of people in jail.
 Not all of them are bad people.
 Some of them made bad decisions.
 And then we have criminals.
 But we also have a lot of people — and this is the part that policemen can’t seem to buy into — we have a lot of people that just get caught up.
 They get caught up because of lack of education.
 Because they want the same things everyone else in life has:a car, a house, family.
 But through their own actions, they didn’t go to school.
 As a result of that, they tried to make the fast money out there and they got caught up.

-So, I think staying balanced allows me an opportunity to stay grounded in where I came from.
+I think staying balanced allows me an opportunity to stay grounded in where I came from.
 A lot of police officers tell me they can’t bring themselves to go down to talk with the thugs.
 They can’t do it because they despise them.
 They hate them.
 I say, “When Jesus was underserved, he didn’t spend a lot of time with the good folks.
 He spent time with prostitutes, drug addicts, and drunkards.
 Just go through the bible.
 His whole life on this earth was serving people.
 He wasn’t serving people that didn’t need him.
 He was serving people that did need him.”

 They want a safe community just like anywhere else… How will we ever fix it?
 It’s not going to fix itself.